Harshitkaushik2501/Prodigy-Internship-Projects/README.md

 #### Description

-A simple Python program that encrypts and decrypts messages using the Caesar Cipher algorithm.
-The program allows users to enter a message and a shift value through a command-line interface.
+A Python program that encrypts and decrypts messages using the Caesar Cipher algorithm.
+The user enters a message and a shift value through a command-line interface.

 #### Features